 Relationships can be created between parent and child tables (for other visual references you can use Lines and connect two graphical objects).

 To add a new relationship to the diagram, click the Relationship icon, then click the parent table and then the child table.
 If the primary key is defined in the parent table, a new column will be added to the child table and marked as a foreign key.

 Example: relationship drawn from table customer to table cart.
 Foreign key column customer_id was added to the child table automatically.

 To generate an SQL script, click the SQL Script icon on the main toolbar.

 How to execute the script?
 Use another tool, for example, PG Admin:

 Notes, lines and other information that can be displayed in a diagram will help you keep the structure well documented.
-You can also display descriptions instead of columns in the visualisations.
+You can also display descriptions below tables in the visualisations etc.

 You can establish a connection to your PostgreSQL database and load the existing structure, incl. all supported PostgreSQL objects.

 To reverse engineer a database, create a new connection:

 Your new connection will appear in page Connection where you can also filter connections by name or platform.